unievo/mcp/servers/mx-api/README.md

 # MultiversX API MCP Servers

-These are Model Context Protocol (MCP) servers that provide tools for AI agents to read from and interact with the MultiversX blockchain API.
+Model Context Protocol (MCP) servers that provide tools for AI agents to read from and interact with the MultiversX blockchain API.

 ## Overview